 Within that 90-day time frame, the lender will send you a letter stating you are in breach of the loan’s terms and provide you 30 days to repay what you owe along with any late charges and penalties.

 After 90 days, the lender can bring legal action.
-Involving a lot of steps, including filing a formal notice of foreclosure with the court and serving you notice.
+Involving many steps, including filing a formal notice of foreclosure with the court and serving you notice.
 The buyer has to respond.
 Otherwise, the court can automatically rule against you and order a foreclosure sale.
 Within 60 days, there is a court-mandated settlement conference.

 Patience requiredPatience required

-The process is not quick, which is part of the reason why lenders do not like foreclosing on a home.
+The process is not quick, which is why lenders do not like foreclosing on a home.
 If the foreclosure proceeds, the court proceeding can take many months, and after a court rules against the buyers, a sale can take several more months.

-In New York, foreclosure sales are, conducted via public auction where the court sells it to the highest bidder.
+In New York, foreclosure sales are conducted via public auction, where the court sells them to the highest bidder.

 Can You Get a Bargain?Can You Get a Bargain?

 A homeowner in distress may look to sell quickly.
-If the loan balance is below the home’s equity, he or she may provide a discount to raise funds suddenly and pay off the loan.
+If the loan balance is below the home’s equity, they may provide a discount to raise funds suddenly and pay off the loan.
 Not the typical scenario, however.

 Alternatively, the owners may have worked out a deal with the lenders under a short sale arrangement.
 You could obtain a good deal under these circumstances, but it typically takes a long time to complete the transaction.
 You are negotiating with the sellers and lenders.